bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 It's **not** a fantastic langage, but it's oriented-object enough, and functional oriented enough, to get things done quickly.

-The bad parts are "functions not used as first-class citizens".
+The bad parts are "functions not usable as first-class citizens".
 Which means I have to create lambda, block and proc if I want to go for a walk with my tiny function.
 Ahem.
 Not good.

 The syntax is easy... once you spent some weeks with it.
 I would have prefered a C-based syntax which is more world-wide known.